 If you are going to splurge on a mattress of that size, you might as well custom order it to be exactly to your liking.
 Many manufacturers are willing to work with you so that your covers, foam thickness and densities, and technology is perfected to your liking.
 Customization means you’ll know exactly what goes into your mattress.

 Custom ordering will give you a higher quality mattress because it’s uniquely designed for your sleep needs, and it might not be as expensive as you may think.
 It’s always worth it to inquire for a quote from a manufacturer.

-We would be delighted to work with you to custom make a sleep surface that suits your wants and needs, give us a call today.
+We would be delighted to work with you to custom make a sleep surface that suits your wants and needs, order online or give us a call today!